We value your privacy

 - interact with our client support and sales teams;

-- complete a form for us, for example when you register for our competitions, training, events and newsletters;
+- complete a form, such as registering for our competitions, training, events and newsletters;

-- interact with members of our authorised partner and certified consultant programs;
+- interact with our authorised partners and certified consultant programs;

 - from our third party joint initiative partners;

-- that is publicly available from sources such as social media websites; and
+- that is publicly available, such as from social media;

 - from third parties that provide us with marketing leads.